 What is the relationship between ISOC and the IETF and the IETF Trust?

-What roles and responsibilities do ISOC and the IETF Trust have with respect to each other?
+What roles and responsibilities do ISOC the IETF and the IETF Trust have with respect to each other?

-What roles and responsibilities do ISOC and the IETF have with respect to each other?

 To whom is the IETF Trust accountable, as a general matter?